Fighting diabetes

 Type 1 diabetes is usually diagnosed in childhood or in young adulthood, but the symptoms of type 2 can develop slowly.

 Being diagnosed with diabetes can be difficult to deal with.
-There isn’t currently a cure for diabetes, but we've come a long way and it's now a condition that many people live long and full lives with.
+There isn’t currently a cure for diabetes, but treatment has come a long way so it's now a condition that many people live long and full lives with.

-The type of treatment you will receive will depend on the type of diabetes you have:
+The type of treatment you'll receive will depend on the type of diabetes you have:

-Prediabetes means your blood sugar levels are higher than they should be and, although they aren't high enough for you to be diagnosed with type 2 diabetes, it does mean you're at a high risk of developing it.
-It isn't a clinical term, but you might hear it used so it's good to know what it means.
+Prediabetes means your blood sugar levels are higher than they should be.
+Although they aren't high enough for you to be diagnosed with type 2 diabetes, this does mean you're at a high risk of developing it.
+'Prediabetes' is also known as non-diabetic hyperglycaemia.

-Having prediabetes doesn’t mean you will definitely get type 2 diabetes, but it's a good time to make changes to your lifestyle by trying to eat healthier and be more active.
+Having prediabetes doesn’t mean you'll definitely get type 2 diabetes – but it's a good time to make some lifestyle changes, such as eating healthier and being more active.

 There are things you can do to reduce your risk of developing type 2 diabetes as you get older by improving your diet and lifestyle.